Are you enjoying your benefits as an employee?

 PhilHealth Benefits and Contributions

 Of course, as an employee, you must have heard of PhilHealth’s financial assistance.
 While the coverage of this institution is very limited, it could help most Filipinos especially mothers during deliveries.
-In accordance to the Republic Act 7835, employers must deduct the monthly employee contribution from their salary.
+In accordance with the Republic Act 7835, employers must deduct the monthly employee contribution from their salary.